Debut EP released October 8th, 2021

-Under the moniker Sugar Nap, Caleb Kallander writes, engineers, and produces psychedelic pop and electronic indie music out of his home studio in Des Moines, Washington.
+Under the moniker Sugar Nap, Caleb Kallander writes, engineers, and produces indie rock and folktronica out of his home studio in Des Moines, Washington.

-Influenced by folk and psychedelic movements of the 60’s and 70’s, 80’s alternative/new wave, hip hop, indie, avant-garde and various electronic genres, Sugar Nap’s music is defined by experimental, dreamy, and multicolored sonic textures, accompanied by whimsical and esoteric lyricism including both traditional and experimental instrumentation that administer an immersive, caramelly listening experience.
+Influenced by folk and psychedelic movements of the 60’s and 70’s, 80’s and 90's alternative rock, hip hop, indie, avant-garde and various electronic genres, Sugar Nap’s music is defined by experimental, dreamy, and multicolored sonic textures, accompanied by whimsical and esoteric lyricism including both traditional and experimental instrumentation that administer an immersive, caramelly listening experience.

 Caleb Kallander & Sugar Nap

 Pacific Northwest-based singer/songwriter/producer Caleb Kallander has adopted a varied assortment of musical instruments and consumes an eclectic mix of music, allowing him to experiment with a consistent flow of new ideas and sounds.
 With mostly a focus on electronic, folk, rock, and progressive music, Caleb has been playing professionally for ten years in a variety of bands and solo settings showcasing his original music, covers, voice, and multi-genre guitar playing.
 He records and produces most of his music in his home studio in Des Moines, WA.

 His current metamorphosis is Sugar Nap, a progressive, psychedelic and cinematic effort; self-written, performed, produced and engineered as a tapestry of electronica, folk, pop, dreamy vocals, tasteful ambiance, and caramelly, experimental sounds.

 The first Sugar Nap EP is scheduled for release October 8th, 2021, followed by singles from the EP, Going Nowhere, Stay, and Slow Motion released in 2020 and 2021.